How to Make a Gnome Bee

 Make a Gnome Beard

-A pattern for this simple DIY gnome is really not necessary.
+A gnome beard pattern for this simple project is really not necessary.
 However, if you want my outline for the hat and beard – here it is.

 Faux fur fabric is one of the easiest ways to make a beard.
 You only need a small piece and you can save leftovers for other projects.

-The most important things about cutting the fur is to make sure the fabric is laid down correctly.
+The most important thing about cutting the fur is to make sure the fabric is laid down correctly.
 The fur should be going down in the long direction.

 Also, be sure to cut only the backing – do not cut the fur underneath – that is what will flow down and cover the edges of the backing.
 You can do a beard trim later.